rubixchain/learn/docs/developer-guides/smart-contracts/write-deploy.md

 ### About Deploy and Subscribe Contract

 #### DeployContract
 `Generate` is an offline setup event that happens before a contract enters the network.
-Once a SmartContract Token is created, the owner deploys the contract to the Rubix network by calling `deployContract`.
+Once a SmartContractID is created, the owner deploys the contract to the Rubix network by calling `deployContract`.
 This creates the first element in the tokenchain and pledges the genesis state of the token.
 **Sample API:**

 ```
 curl --location 'http://localhost:20000/api/deploy-smart-contract' --header 'Content-Type: application/json' --data '{
   "comment": "Your input Comment",
-  "deployerAddr": "PeerId.DID of the user who is deploying the smart contract",
+  "deployerAddr": "DID of the user who is deploying the smart contract",
   "quorumType": 2,
   "rbtAmount": 1,
   "smartContractToken": "The smart contract token hash generated in generate-smart-contract api"